-The Tamron 150-600mm VC Lens' rubber-ribbed zoom ring is been given a large amount of real estate and it is very easy to find.
+The Tamron 150-600mm VC Lens' rubber-ribbed zoom ring has been given a large amount of real estate and it is very easy to find.
 This ring has a seemingly long 148° of rotation between extents and the rotation seems even longer due to the somewhat wide diameter of the ring.

 The zoom ring rotates in the Nikon direction – camera-clockwise to increase focal length.
 The zoom ring has mediocre smoothness – you can tell that you are moving a good amount of lens while turning the ring.
 Support the end of the lens while turning the ring and the adjustment happens much smoother with the slip-stick action gone.

 With the size and weight of this lens, you may need to plan on needing a left hand position change or two while zooming a significant amount.
 As the left hand moves out from under the lens while zooming, the holding grip becomes more awkward due to the weight of the lens.
 Holding the camera solely with the right hand during a hand position change is also modestly challenging.
 Mounting on a tripod or monopod of course eliminates this small issue.